dirkolbrich/yahoo-finance-query/README.md

 ### Example

-You can test an example.php at http://code.dirkolbrich.de/YahooFinanceQuery/
+You can find an example.php file under `/example`.

 ### Installation